JonasAlfredsson/docker-nginx-certbot/README.md

 and stricter when it comes to checking that all files exist.
-In addition, this container also allows for multiple server names when requesting certificates (i.e. both `example.com` and `www.example.com` will be included in the same certificate request if they are defined in the nginx configuration files).
+In addition, this container also allows for multiple server names when requesting certificates (i.e. both `example.com` and `www.example.com` will be included in the same certificate request if they are defined in the Nginx configuration files).

 # Usage